superyu1337/radarflow2/README.md

 # radarflow2
 A Web radar for CS2 using [memflow](https://github.com/memflow/memflow)

-### Features currently missing
-- Bomb displayed on the radar

 ## How can I run this?
 First, you need to set up a virtual machine on linux using qemu.
 As of now, memflow's pcileech connector is not supported/tested.